ivan4oto/race-photos/README.md

 The dev server uses `frontend/proxy.conf.json` to forward API calls to the backend at `http://localhost:8080`.

 ## Notes
-- Backend uses Spring Boot 3.3.x with Web + Validation starters.
+- Backend uses Spring Boot 3.3.x with Web + Validation + Data JPA and PostgreSQL driver.
 - Frontend uses Angular 18 with standalone bootstrap and a minimal router setup.
 - Adjust package names, groupId, and versions as needed for your organization.